The Truth: Gujarat 2002: Impact

 The video reports were aired on Aaj Tak.
 The media widely covered the sensational segments from the report, but in some places, such as Ahmedabad, Gujarat, the government banned coverage.
-A group of editors criticized the Gujarat for banning cable from airing the reports.
+A group of editors criticized the Gujarat government for banning cable from airing the reports.

 The reports were the impetus for further investigations.
 Mayawati, chief minister of Uttar Pradesh, called for new investigations as a direct result of the Tehelka report and the "fresh information" it had uncovered about the organized mass murder.
 A spokesperson from Congress called on Narendra Modi to resign.

 Among the more reported segments of the report was video of Babu Bajrangi, the Bajrang Dal leader, describing the slaughter at Naroda Patiya and his reaction to it: "After killing them, I felt like Maharana Pratap."
-Maharana Pratap was a 16th-century ruler who was known for confronting the enemy at the Battle of Haldighati.
+Maharana Pratap was a 16th-century ruler who was known for confronting the Mughals at the Battle of Haldighati.
 In the Tehelka transcript, Bajrangi is further quoted as saying, "(and we killed at will, turned the place into Haldighati)...
 And I am proud of it, if I get another chance, I will kill even more ..."
 After he was charged, Bajrangi denied his involvement and said, "I never killed even an ant in my life".
 He also told reporters, "I did not lead any mob in Naroda Patiya.
 The sting operation shows me saying that I took a sword and cut open a woman's womb.
 But I was trying to explain that the FIR filed against me accuses me of that act and that I deny it."
 He was later convicted by the riot court for 97 of those murdered at Naroda Patiya, which was one location among many in 2002 Gujarat riots.

 Some of those investigated in the report were sentenced by court, including two leaders and 30 others.
 Bajrangi was sentenced to life.
 Parts of the report were used as evidence in court, and Ashish Khetan, the author of the report who was deposed in court, writes that the evidence was crucial for the conviction of the accused.
 The magazine called the convictions "vindication" for its 2007 report.